Laragear/Poke/README.md

 * `$route`: The relative route where the poking will be done.
 * `$interval`: The interval in milliseconds the poking should be done.
 * `$lifetime`: The session lifetime in milliseconds.

+## Security

+If you discover any security related issues, please email darkghosthunter@gmail.com instead of using the issue tracker.

+# License

+This specific package version is licensed under the terms of the [MIT License](LICENSE.md), at time of publishing.

+[Laravel](https://laravel.com) is a Trademark of [Taylor Otwell](https://github.com/TaylorOtwell/).
+Copyright © 2011-2022 Laravel LLC.